-Gibsonton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gibsonton is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gibsonton who work in office and administrative support (15.87%), sales jobs (13.43%), and personal care services (6.77%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gibsonton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Gibsonton is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Gibsonton who work in office and administrative support (16.67%), sales jobs (11.86%), and food service (5.98%).

 Gibsonton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Gibsonton in 2010 was $17,605, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $70,420 for a family of four.
+The per capita income in Gibsonton in 2018 was $20,880, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $83,520 for a family of four.
 However, Gibsonton contains both very wealthy and poor people as well.

-Gibsonton is a very ethnically-diverse town.
+Gibsonton is an extremely ethnically-diverse town.
 The people who call Gibsonton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gibsonton residents report their race to be White, followed by Black or African-American.
 Gibsonton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.39% of the town’s residents.
-Important ancestries of people in Gibsonton include German, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 35.49% of the town’s residents.
+Important ancestries of people in Gibsonton include German, Irish, English, Haitian, and Italian.

 The most common language spoken in Gibsonton is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and French Creole.